piazza-energy/curated-resource-list/companies.md

 - [Carbon culture](https://platform.carbonculture.net/about/) community platform that is designed to help people use resources more efficiently.
 Doesn't seem super active.
 - [NIPCC](http://climatechangereconsidered.org/) basically the climate change "negationist", a panel of nongovernment scientists and scholars who have come together to present an assessment of the science and economics of global warming.
 - [350](https://350.org/) is an international movement of ordinary people working to end the age of fossil fuels and build a world of community-led renewable energy for all.

+## Community energy

+- [Community Energy England (CEE)](https://communityenergyengland.org/pages/who-we-are) is a not for profit organisation that represents and supports those committed to the community energy sector.
+They run a [hub](http://hub.communityenergyengland.org/) with a list of supported projects
+- [Wolverton Community Energy](http://wolvertoncommunityenergy.uk/) are a registered society, owned and run by members.
+Working with individuals and businesses in Wolverton and the wider Milton Keynes area to help them become more energy efficient
+- [CfR](http://www.cfrcic.co.uk/) is an asset locked community interest company (CIC).
+Surplus profit is re-invested in supporting further community energy initiatives.
+CfR is an active member of Community Energy England and Regen.

 ## Carbon offset